Skip to Content

 • Entrapment.
 If an undercover officer coerced or deceived you into committing a crime, this may constitute entrapment and dropped charges.

 If you’re facing drug crime charges in Oklahoma, our board-certified criminal law specialist can defend your rights.
-Contact us online to request a free case evaluation.
+Contact us online or by calling (405) 544-2992 to request a free case evaluation.

 facing a tough fight?